Artificial leather: Environmental effect

 The production of the PVC used in the production of many artificial leathers requires a plasticizer called a phthalate to make it flexible and soft.
-PVC requires petroleum and large amounts of energy thus making it reliant on fossil fuels.
-During the production process carcinogenic byproducts, dioxins, are produced which are toxic to humans and animals.
-Dioxins remain in the environment long after PVC is manufactured.
-When PVC ends up in a landfill it does not decompose like genuine leather and can release dangerous chemicals into the water and soil.
+PVC production often uses petroleum feedstocks and large amounts of energy.
+When PVC ends up in a landfill it does not decompose like genuine leather and can release dangerous chemicals such as dioxins into the water and soil.

 Polyurethane is currently more popular for use than PVC.

-The production of some artificial leathers requires plastic, with others only requiring plant-based materials; the inclusion of artificial materials in the production of artificial leathers notably raises sustainability issues.
+The production of some artificial leathers requires plastic, with others, called plant-based leathers, only requiring plant-based materials; the inclusion of artificial materials in the production of artificial leathers notably raises sustainability issues.
 However, some reports state that the manufacture of artificial leather is still more sustainable than that of real leather, with the Environmental Profit & Loss, a sustainability report developed in 2018 by Kering, stating that the impact of vegan-leather production can be up to a third lower than real leather.